AmirMansurian/Resizing-Image/README.md

 There are famous algorithms to resizing pictures : Nearset neighbour, Bilinear and Biqubic.
 Here i have proposed my own algorithm for resizing and i have compared the PSNR value of outcome image with original image with Biqubic algorithm.

-I seprate pixels of the final image :
+We retrive pixels stpe by step :
 - pixels that row and coulmn numbers are odd. these pixels are exact copy of pixels of oroginal image so we just copy them in final image.
 - after prevoius step from every 4 pixels of Image we have one of them so for pixels that have neighbours that have been calculated in step 1 we use Averge of its neighbour for its pixel value.
--at last for each 4 pixels of picture we just don not have one of them that we use Average of its four neighbour fo its pixel value.
+- at last for each 4 pixels of picture we just don not have one of them that we use Average of its four neighbour fo its pixel value.

 I use 3 images to compare my PSNR results with Biqubic algorithm .results of comparison are below: